Danny Denzongpa: Life and education

-Born as Tshering Phintso Denzongpa to a Nepali speaking Buddhist family in Yuksom, Sikkim, he did his schooling in Birla Vidya Mandir, Nainital and thereafter completed college coursework at St Joseph's College, Darjeeling, in 1964.
+Born as Tshering Phintso Denzongpa on 25 February 1948 to a Nepali speaking Bhutia family in Yuksom, Sikkim, he did his schooling in Birla Vidya Mandir, Nainital and thereafter completed college coursework at St Joseph's College, Darjeeling, in 1964.
 Denzongpa's love of horses and horse-riding began at an early age, as his family was into horse breeding.
 He is also a painter, a writer and a sculptor.

 He had an ambition to join the Indian Army and won the Best Cadet award from West Bengal and participated in the Republic Day parade.
 In an interview to The Times of India newspaper, he said that he had qualified for the Armed Forces Medical College, Pune, but withdrew admission to join the Film and Television Institute of India (FTII), Pune.
 He decided to change his name to a simpler sounding "Danny", on recommendation from his then-classmate Jaya Bhaduri, as his original name of Tshering Phintso Denzongpa was considered difficult for some to pronounce.
 His son Rinzing Denzongpa made his acting debut in the action film Squad.